 - Working Tax Credit

-From October 2017, Universal Credit Full Service will be rolled out to the St Edmundsbury area.
-It will apply to the following postcodes:
+From October 2017, Universal Credit Full Service was rolled out to the St Edmundsbury area.
+It applies to the following postcodes:

 |Bury St Edmunds||Haverhill|